Family Law Attorney in Millersville, Maryland

 Maryland follows an equitable distribution of marital property unless there is a prenuptial agreement in place that specifically discusses the division of property.
 Some property is excluded from division such as property that was inherited by one spouse, property that was owned by one spouse prior to the marriage, or property that may be traced back to one of these sources.

-Should the divorcing parties not be able to agree on a settlement on the distribution of property, the court will take steps necessary to distribute the assets of the marriage in a manner which is considered equitable by perhaps not equal.
+Should the divorcing parties not be able to agree on a settlement on the distribution of property, the court will take the steps necessary to distribute the assets of the marriage in a manner that is considered equitable by perhaps not equal.
 In some cases, the court may order a monetary award to adjust the settlement of the property and ensure equity.

 Premarital Agreements Drafting and Review

 Some people are hesitant to draw up these agreements because they feel it means they are planning on their marriage failing.
-Factually, a properly drawn up agreement will protect both parties in the event of a divorce, and protect their children as well.
+Factually, a properly drawn-up agreement will protect both parties in the event of a divorce, and protect their children as well.

 Alternative dispute resolution offers couples the ability to work through their differences without facing litigation.
 Collaborative law is a process whereby the parties who are divorcing work through the issues specific to their divorce such as property division, child custody, support matters, and parenting matters.
 A collaborative approach is not without its drawbacks; both parties enter into the process with their own attorney and each party, including the attorneys agree to not pursue litigation.
 However, should this approach fail, the parties will then have to secure new legal counsel because of this agreement.